uw-biorobotics/IKBT/README.md

 # IKBT
 A python based system for generating closed-form solutions to the manipulator inverse kinematics problem.

-## NEW:  Aug 2018
-Sum-of-Angles transform now works for the case of three angles (corresponds to three parallel axes in the mechanism).
-IKBT can now solve the UR5 and similar robots!

 ## Our contributions to automate closed-form kinematics solving are:
  1. We built an autonomous inverse kinematics solver (IKBT) using a behavior tree to organize solution algorithms.
  1. We incorporated knowledge frequently used (by human experts) when solving inverse kinematics into a behavior tree.
 These rule-based solvers applicable to any serial-chain, non-redundant, robot arm.